Is Christmas a Pagan Holiday?

 Yet the people didn’t know how to answer.
 Why?
 Because after years of false practices passed from generation to generation, the people themselves did not know what was true anymore.

 Today it is no different.
 In order to learn what truth is and practice pure worship, we have to abandon Christmas and its lies.
+History shows that Christmas is a purely pagan festival.

 God’s Word does give us instruction on how to worship Him.
 Though most Christians ignore them, He ordained seven festivals that help us understand what is true according to God.
 Thousands of Christians around the world don’t celebrate Christmas because they have learned that it is a pagan holiday.
 They take the Bible seriously and strive to worship God “in spirit and truth.”